bvds/andes/docs/guides/admin_guide/README.md

 This tab lists:

  - Created users - Number of Space users who can participate
- - Active users - Number of Space users using Space-managed apps
+ - Active users - Number of Space users currently viewing Sencha Space
  - Opens - When a user starts a Space-managed app
  - Apps - Number of web apps available for use on Sencha Space Clients
  - Users - Number of created users
  - Groups - Number of enterprise groups
  - Active Devices - Lists:
    - Device.
 The device running Sencha Space Client and whether the device is simulated or actual.
+The device is only active when the user is viewing Sencha Space--if a user switches apps, the device no longer lists as active.
    - User.
 User's email address and the Sencha Space Client version.
    - Last Access.
 When the user last accessed the Sencha Space Client and the user's location.